kounch/psxc_xpandr/README.md

 It is possible to change the splash screen by replacing the `splash.jpg` file in the folder `691843bb-62d6-4423-a105-19c06af91a8c`.
 You can also remove the splash screen if you delete the file from the drive.

 #### Add a new game by editing manually `custom.db`
-If you prefer to add by yourself the games to the database, do not create a `Game.ini` file, open `games/custom.db` in an SQLite Editor of your choice, and insert new entries to the GAME table as follows:
+If you prefer so, it is possible to add by yourself the games to the database.
+In this case, do not create a `Game.ini` file, open `games/custom.db` in an SQLite Editor of your choice, and insert new entries to the `GAME` table as follows:

 | Field                | Content description                    |
 |----------------------|----------------------------------------|